Ryael/portfolio_white/README.md

-# portfolio_white
+# UX/UI Designer Portfolio

-white personal portfolio
+White personal portfolio designer to accomodate for more UX/UI-orientated roles.
+Currently a work-in-progress.